iamitkrp/Privault/plan.md

 ---

 ## Next Steps
-**Start with Phase 7** - Import/Export, Dark Mode & PWA Features
+**Start with Phase 8** - Advanced Security Features

 Each phase should be completed and tested before moving to the next phase.

 ### Ready for Testing
-Phase 6 implementation is complete and ready for comprehensive testing:
+Phase 7 implementation is complete and ready for comprehensive testing:
 1. ✅ Vault access and unlock functionality
 2. ✅ Statistics dashboard with health scoring
 3. ✅ Category filtering and organization